 Freshman: Students with less than 30 semester hours of credit are freshman.
 Sophomore: Students with 30-64 hours of credit are classified as sophomores.

 TYPES OF DEGREES AND CERTIFICATES

-Hill College offers the Associate in Arts Degree, the Associate in Arts in Teaching, the Associate in Applied Science Degree, Certificate of Technology, Certificate of Completion, and Marketable Skills Achievement Award.
+Hill College offers the Associate of Arts Degree, the Associate of Arts in Teaching, the Associate of Applied Science Degree, Certificate of Technology, Certificate of Completion, and Marketable Skills Achievement Award.